seamless-protocol/leverage-tokens/docs/src/src/interfaces/ILeverageManager.sol/interface.ILeverageManager.md

 |`config`|`LeverageTokenConfig`|The config of the LeverageToken|

 ### Mint
-Event emitted when a user mints assets into a LeverageToken
+Event emitted when a user mints LeverageToken shares

 ```solidity